philn/glide/README.md

 tracks, play, pause, seek and switch the window to fullscreen.
 There are also some keyboard shortcuts for these actions:

 - play/pause: space
--   seek forward: meta-right or ctrl-left
+- seek forward: meta-right or alt-left
--   seek backward: meta-left or ctrl-right
+- seek backward: meta-left or alt-right
--   switch to fullscreen: meta-f or ctrl-f
+- switch to fullscreen: meta-f or alt-f
 - exit from fullscreen: escape
 - quit the application: meta-q or ctrl-q
+- load a subtitle file: meta-s or alt-s

 Contact
 -------